devalc/Viz-WEPPCloud/helpfiles/W_upload.md

 ***

-Provide the url pointing to the WEPPCloud watershed file.
+Browse to/Provide the url pointing to the WEPPCloud watershed file.